The pannier or saddlebag is the original riding luggage and was used by cowboys, soldiers, and postmen, to name just a few.

 Panniers Sizing

 The most important thing to consider when choosing panniers is size.
-If the panniers hang too low they can go over the exhaust and get damaged.
+If the panniers hang too low, they can go over the exhaust and get damaged.

 Even if your bike can fit large panniers, it doesn’t mean you should get the largest panniers you can find.

-Panniers which are too large can:
+Panniers that are too large can:

 - Make your bike look ridiculous